Johan Willem Ort, RNN

 30 Jul 1940

-They are to patrol in the North Sea.
+Both are to patrol in the central North Sea.
+For both submarines this was a work-up patrol.

 It is not possible to display a map for O 22.
 The patrol report holds no daily positions and the ships log is not available.
 (4)